Connect with others

 EdTech Demonstrator Schools

 The Department for Education recently announced the names of twenty schools, including a number of NCCE Hubs, that had been successful in their bid to become EdTech Demonstrator schools.
-The programme, which was initially created to share best practice in school technology usage, has been refocused in the short term to provide support with remote learning.
+The programme, which was initially created to share best practice in school technology usage, has been refocused in the short term to provide support with remote education.
 For further information, including how to register for support

-Much of the support from EdTech Demonstrator schools will focus on Google and Microsoft’s remote learning technologies.
+Much of the support from EdTech Demonstrator schools will focus on Google and Microsoft’s remote education technologies.
 Both organisations also have dedicated pages for schools, which include opportunities for online CPD related to distance learning, here - https://teachercenter.withgoogle.com/ and here - https://www.microsoft.com/en-gb/education/remote-learning Future Learn also have free online courses on “How to teach online” here - https://www.futurelearn.com/courses/teach-online

 Every Tuesday at 8pm (UK time), a member of the CAS community hosts an online Twitter chat using the #caschat hashtag.
 A topic related to computing and technology usage in schools is selected each week, with like-minded educators coming together online to share advice and best practice.
 Many of the chats over the next few weeks focus on remote learning, so keep an eye on social media, including the dedicated Twitter account @caschat_uk for further information.